Agile Product Management

 The Product Owner role, as “first among peers”, spans many activities traditionally split across multiple individuals:

-creating the product vision
+- creating the product vision

-grooming the product backlog
+- grooming the product backlog

-planning the release
+- planning the release

-involving customers, users, and other stakeholders in product development
+- involving customers, users, and other stakeholders in product development

-managing the project budget
+- managing the project budget

-preparing the product launch
+- preparing the project launch

-attending Scrum meetings and collaborating with the team
+- attending Scrum meetings and collaborating with the team

 The product owner takes an inward view (traditionally the domain of a product manager) and an outward view (usually the focus of a product marketing manager) of the product and business.
 A visionary and the person responsible for relentlessly driving the vision to completion, the product owner is both a team leader and a team player.
 A successful product owner must be entrepreneurial, a great communicator, an adept negotiator, empowered, and committed to the success of the product, the team, and the business.